Homemade Chocolate Fudge

 About The Recipe

-Her mom always made fudge during Christmas and my mom has such fond memories of it!
-So, she’s always tried using her mother’s recipe, but it just wouldn’t work.
-The steps were too vague, no temperatures were written, and it was actually just impossible to make from those notes.
+Her mom always made fudge during Christmas, and my mom has such fond memories of it!
+She’s always tried using her mother’s recipe, but it just wouldn’t work.
+My grandmother was very secretive about her process.
+The steps were too vague, no temperatures were written, and it was actually just impossible to make from my grandmother’s notes.

-This year though, we started anew!
+This year though, we started new!
 My mom discarded the old recipe to a family box of recipes and wrote her own.

 fudge stacked on upside down cake pan with bite missing from one, stack of plates behind with more fudge

-I’ll admit it though, I was a bit skeptical.
+I’ll admit it though.
+I was a bit skeptical.
 This is a traditional fudge recipe.
 No tricks.
-So, it seemed a little difficult, but once we got started, it wasn’t hard at all!
+I thought it was going to be a little difficult; but once we got started, it wasn’t hard at all!
 Seriously, the fudge came out perfectly the FIRST.
 TIME.
-And, if you’ve been reading our blog lately, you know that’s been something we’ve not been able to achieve.
-Every recipe lately has taken quite a few test bakes…maybe it was a little Christmas miracle of our own!
+And, if you’ve been reading our blog lately, you know that’s been something we’ve had a problem with.
+Every recipe has taken quite a few test bakes…maybe it was a little Christmas miracle of our own!

 Why You Will Love This Fudge Recipe